Freelancing in Germany: Here’s what you need to know about tax numbers

 In 2007, the tax office introduced the tax identification number (IdNo; Steueridentifikationsnummer) in order to simplify the taxation procedure and reduce bureaucracy.
 The IdNo will replace the tax number in the long term.
 It will also be permanently valid and not change after a move, or a change of profession or marital status.

 However, the process of switching from one system to the other has been more complicated and time-consuming than anticipated, which is why you still get a varying tax number on top of your lifelong IdNo.
+The IdNo is a number with 11 numbers.

 Where do I find my tax identification number?